AlogiLupiee/Alogi-s-Calculator/README.md

   <img src="https://img.shields.io/badge/maintained%3F-yes-brightgreen.svg" alt="Maintenance">
 </p>

+> Launch of the Enhanced calculator project!
+For details, see the category "Enhanced calculator".

 > My small attempt at creating an easy and simple calculator app with option for a virtual keyboard.

 > NOTE: the app only calculates one operation (1+1 not 1+1+1)